WangyLab/WorkFuncScript/README.md

 ### 2. Calculating vacuum energy level and plotting graph
-You can use the CalculationWF.py script to calculate vacuum energy levels and plot Distance-Potential curves.
+You can use the CalculationWF.py script to calculate vacuum energy level and plot Distance-Potential curve.
 Make sure you have installed the required Python dependencies.

 Run the following commands to perform the calculation and plot: